Top Atlantic Canada Grant, Loan, and Tax Incentive Funding Programs in 2022

 Canadian grant and loan programs are available for businesses in the Atlantic provinces, including New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland and Labrador.

-By being proactive and applying for funding prior to the start of a project, businesses can access government grants and loans that provide a boost to company investments and greatly improve desired outcomes.
-Businesses in the Atlantic region may also benefit from retroactive programs designed to provide tax incentives for projects completed.
+By being proactive and applying for funding prior to the start of a project, businesses can access government grants and loans that boost company investments and greatly improve desired outcomes.

-Browse this blog and/or visit our Atlantic to learn more about which government funding programs are currently available for Atlantic Canada businesses.
+Browse this blog and/or visit our Atlantic Canada Funding Directory to learn more about which government funding programs are currently available for Atlantic Canada businesses.

 Targeted Canadian Grant Programs for Atlantic Businesses